- What This Article Covers

 Let’s take a closer look at how today’s technology affects nursing.

 The use of new technologies can reduce the likelihood of human error.
-For example, understaffed units and nurses who work long hours are more likely to make mistakes.
+For example, understaffed units and nurses working long hours are likelier to make mistakes.

 Fortunately, new medical technologies simplify routine procedures.
-Automated IV pumps, for instance, can measure medication dosages.
-In turn, this reduces the time required to change the drip amount.
+Automated IV pumps, for instance, can measure medication dosages, reducing the time required to change the drip amount.

 EHRs also reduce duplication of tests or delays in treatment since the data is readily accessible.